Philanthropists come in all shapes and sizes, but for Martyn Myer there’s only one approach: roll up your sleeves and don’t take no for an answer.

 Moving on to the next pieces of puzzles seems standard fare for Myer, a trained engineer with degrees from Swinburne, Monash and MIT.
 He has a knack for bringing projects and people together, finding the bits that go best together and snapping them into place.

-The Ian Potter Southbank Centre will open for classes at Southbank early next year – a nine-storey, state-of-the-art home for the Melbourne Conservatorium of Music, realised through a combination of University, government and philanthropic funding, including from the Myer family, Myer Foundation and the Potter Foundation.
+The Ian Potter Southbank Centre opened for classes at Southbank in early 2019 – a nine-storey, state-of-the-art home for the Melbourne Conservatorium of Music, realised through a combination of University, government and philanthropic funding, including from the Myer family, Myer Foundation and the Potter Foundation.

 Myer’s involvement with the University dates back to 1989.
 In 1992 he became a board member – and later President – of the Florey Institute, housed on the University of Melbourne’s Parkville campus in the Kenneth Myer building – named in recognition of the philanthropic support of Martyn’s father.